coburnw/hp3488-ivi/README.md

 # hp3488-ivi
 HP3488 Switch/Control Unit driver for Python-IVI

-A simple but functional driver for interacting with the HP 3488A and 3499A Switch/Control Unit
+A simple but functional driver for interacting with the HP 3488A and 3499A Switch/Control Unit and their plugins.

-The HP 3488A is a modern styled (pre Agilent) rack for various switch modules often used for routing signals between devices for product development or test.
+The HP 3488A is a modern styled (pre Agilent) (ugly) rack for various switch modules often used for routing signals between devices for product development or test.

 This driver is composed of a driver for each plugin and the 3488A rack itself.
 The following plugins are functional:
   * 44470A Ten Channel Differential Mux
   * 44472A Dual Four Channel VHF Mux
   * 44473A 4 X 4 Matrix Switch (planned)

-No work has been done on the 3488A driver itself which would conceivably implement some sort of smart routing between plugins.
+A preliminary 3488A driver has been added which currently only manages the plugins, but could conceivably implement some sort of smart routing between plugins in the future.
 Very much a work in progress.

 ### Requirements